alvinsj/delivery_uncle/README.md

 DeliveryUncle (Rails Engine) that you can hire to manage outgoing email.

 - Provides a facade to manage various action_mailer.
-- Sending email in background.
+- Sending email in background (currently with Resque).
-- Support scheduled email.
+- Provides an UI to manage(pause/retry) queued emails.
 - .. etc

 ## Setup